BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 He saw a flyer for Big Hit’s rap competition, “Hit It.”
 He entered.
 He didn’t win — he placed second.
 But that was enough.
 Big Hit signed him as a producer-trainee.

 The catch?
-Suga says Bang Si-hyuk convinced him to join by promising he wouldn’t have to dance.
+Suga has joked in interviews over the years that he was told the group wouldn’t involve much dancing.
 Little did he know BTS would become one of the most choreography-intensive groups in K-pop.

 J-Hope (Jung Hoseok) — The Dancer Who Became a Rapper, 2010

-J-Hope was already famous back home in Gwangju — not as a singer, but as a street dancer.
-He was part of a crew called “Neuron,” and their reputation spread across South Korea.
+J-Hope had already earned a strong reputation in Gwangju’s street dance scene — not as a singer, but as a dancer.
+He was part of a crew called “Neuron,” known regionally and eventually nationally through dance competitions.

-He first auditioned for JYP Entertainment, one of the Big Three.
-He made it through several rounds — then got cut.
-He auditioned for Big Hit next.
-They saw something in his rhythm and sense of timing that went beyond dance, and signed him as a rapper-trainee.
+He first auditioned for JYP Entertainment, one of the Big Three, and had also tried out for Big Hit.
+The company saw something in his rhythm and sense of timing that went beyond dance, and brought him in as a trainee — where he gradually developed into one of the group’s rappers as the group’s hip-hop direction took shape.

 Jin (Kim Seokjin) — Stopped on the Street Twice, 2011